By: Gender Justice Journal

 * On April 29th, the Inter-American Commission of Human Rights granted precautionary measures asking El Salvador to provide the interruption of the pregnancy as suggested by the medical committee.

-http://spawaterway.com/contact-us Mónica Roa is programmes director at Women’s Link Worldwide.
+http://808equipmentrentals.com/track-loader/track-loader-2/ Mónica Roa is programmes director at Women’s Link Worldwide.
 She filed a constitutional lawsuit that led to the liberalization of Colombia’s complete ban on abortion in 2006.
 At Women’s Link she leads the efforts to promote and defend abortion and other reproductive rights as human rights around the globe.
-To support their work click go here.
+To support their work click go to my blog here.